dansl/Steamy-Handheld-PC/README.md

 - Open Steam app.
 	- If you are unable to control the mouse with the controller.
 Open Settings > Controller > Scroll to 'Desktop Layout'.
 Enable 'Steam Input' and setup controls.
 	- Open Settings > Interface > enable "Run Steam when my computer starts".
-		- Optional: Also enable "Start Steam in Big Picture Mode" if you want it to feel more like a SteamDeck.
+		- Optional: Also enable "Start Steam in Big Picture Mode" if you want it to feel more like a SteamDeck
+- If bluetooth isn't working, downgrade bluez to 5.68.